avelinoschz/fifo-sns-sqs/README.md

 The MessageGroupId needs to be assigned per message, is not a configuration on the producer or consumer level.

+For more information on the SQS delivery logic here is the [documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues-understanding-logic.html).

 ## How to Run

 1. Install [LocalStack](https://docs.localstack.cloud/get-started/)